af83/ucengine-docs/events.md

 Metadata       | Description
 ---------------|-------------------------------------------------------------------------------------------------------
 id             | The id of the file.
-This id is unique for each uploaded file (even if the file is the same).
+This id is unique for each uploaded file (even if the file is the same). mime           | mime type of the file name           | original name of the file size           | size of the file

 Example: